You are here: Home Research SHiP

 Search for hidden particles with a beamdump experiment at CERN.

-SHiP is a future general-purpose experiment to be installed in a beam dump facility at CERN's SPS to search for hidden particles.
+SHiP is a future general-purpose experiment to be installed at ECN3 at CERN's SPS to search for hidden particles.
 These are predicted by many theoretical models of so-called "Hidden Sectors".
 These models are addressing some of the most pressing questions in modern particle physics, such as dark matter, neutrino oscillations, and the origin of the baryon asymmetry in the Universe.

-The SHiP experiment aims at searching for very weakly interacting long lived particles including Heavy Neutral Leptons -- right-handed partners of the active neutrinos, vector, scalar, axion portals to the Hidden Sector, and light supersymmetric particles, etc. The high intensity and the high energy of the Super Proton Synchrotron (SPS) beam together with the large production cross section of charm mesons and photons allow accessing a wide variety of light, long-lived and neutral exotic particles of such models and of supersymmetric particles as well.
+The SHiP experiment was approved by CERN in spring 2024.
+It aims at searching for very weakly interacting long lived particles including Heavy Neutral Leptons -- right-handed partners of the active neutrinos, vector, scalar, axion portals to the Hidden Sector, and light supersymmetric particles, etc. The high intensity and the high energy of the Super Proton Synchrotron (SPS) beam together with the large production cross section of charm mesons and photons allow accessing a wide variety of light, long-lived and neutral exotic particles of such models and of supersymmetric particles as well.

 The ShiP detector consists of two complementary instruments, capable of searching for hidden particles through both visible decays and scattering signatures from recoils of electrons or nuclei.
 These are the scattering and neutrino detector (SND) and the hidden sector decay spectrometer (HS).